Meters, Leaks & Pipes

 If the leak is located after the meter, the homeowner is responsible for the repair, including all costs associated with the repair.
 Sometimes, a simple repair can stop a costly leak.

-- Usage must increase on a single bill at least 10,000 gallons above your seasonal average.
+- Usage must increase on a single bill at least 3 times greater than the same period of the prior year.

 - Limited to 1 request per address in a 12-month period.